Project-PlanQK/milestone4.0/README.md

 # PlanQK Assistant Chatbot
-### IMPORTANT!
+### !IMPORTANT!
 This is the chatbot you can find at https://platform.planqk.de/use-cases/67d0b819-65e5-4856-98c4-30a997bf60d3/demo.
-(You need an account with Plankq and authorization for the use case.
+(You need an account with Planqk and authorization for the use case.
 For further information, please contact the creators of the repository.)
 ### If you are looking for the readme for the latest version, please open the milestone4.1 subfolder.

 A conversational AI assistant built with Gradio that helps users navigate the PlanQK platform, powered by Azure OpenAI services and featuring automatic user profiling for personalized responses.